Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Kyoto introduced three major mechanisms to help reduce carbon (and emmission of other gases).

 - Emissions trading: commoditises greenhouse gas emissions.
 Article 17 sets out the amount of greenhouse gas emissions that each country is permitted to emit, based on the overall target of the protocol (5% above 1997).
-Countries are allowed to buy and sell quotas of carbon - but due to supply and demand, prices of investing in sustainable development in the long-term is cheaper.
+Countries are allowed to buy and sell carbon quotas - but due to supply and demand, investing in long-term sustainable development is cheaper.
 More details in the cap and trade section below.
 - [Clean development mechanism](https://unfccc.int/process-and-meetings/the-kyoto-protocol/mechanisms-under-the-kyoto-protocol/the-clean-development-mechanism): this incentivises industrialised countries to invest in cleaner energy use in countries in the process of developing.
 This both gives ACs flexibility on how quotas are reached - as the offset of carbon is counted as their emissions - whilst encouraging the use of these sustainable practices - such as the use of solar panels in rural communities - in developing nations.
 By 2012, this accounted for around 3 billion tonnes of CO2 reduction.
 - .